Kunihira Patrick

 June 16, 2026

-Pillars Bible Union invites the community to join us for a day of service, teaching, and transformation as we put faith into action by serving our villages.
+Pillars Bible Union brought young people, church members and neighbors together for a day of service, teaching and transformation as faith was put into action by serving the villages.

-This outreach reflects the Bible Union motto, Go.
+The activity reflected the Bible Union motto, Go.
 Teach.
-Transform., and creates a practical opportunity for young people, church members, and neighbors to serve together.
+Transform., and gave students a visible opportunity to serve the wider community.